ballerina-platform/lsp4intellij/README.md

     - **RawCommandServerDefinition(string fileExtension, string[] command)**

-        This definition executes the given command.
+        This definition can be used to start a language server using a command.

-        * You can specify multiple extensions for a server by separating them with a comma (e.g., "ts, js").
+        * You can specify multiple extensions for a server by separating them with a comma (e.g., "ts,js").

         * If you want to bind your language server definition only with a specific set of files, you can use that specific file pattern as a regex expression instead of binding with the file extension (e.g., "application*.properties").